Particle-hole Symmetric Slave Boson Method for the Mixed Valence Problem: Application to Single Impurity Anderson Model

-In Fig. \ref{fig:chargesusc}, we plot the dynamical charge susceptibility $\chi_c (\omega)$ for the same parameters as Fig. \ref{fig:asymmetricspectral}.
-In the symmetric limit when $\vert \epsilon_d \vert = 0$, there is a single peak at the atomic excitation energy $U/2$, corresponding to both the upper and lower Hubbard band positions for the symmetric limit $\vert \epsilon_d \vert = 0$ in Fig. \ref{fig:asymmetricspectral}, which then splits into two peaks, at the two atomic excitation energies \eqref{eq:ionizationenergies}, separated by $2 \vert \epsilon_d \vert$.
-As the upper Hubbard band merges into the central resonance (Fig. \ref{fig:asymmetricspectral}), the charge susceptibility of the upper Hubbard band increases and a low frequency peak develops, indicating its fermi liquid nature.
-The low frequency peak disappears upon further lowering of the $d$-level and the upper Hubbard band becoming the lower Hubbard band for a $d$ valence $Q$ increased by one.
+In Fig. \ref{fig:chargesusc}, we plot the imaginary part of the dynamical charge susceptibility $\chi_c^{''} (\nu)$ for the same parameters as Fig. \ref{fig:asymmetricspectral}.
+In the symmetric limit when $\tilde \epsilon_d = 0$, there is a single peak at the atomic excitation energy $U/2$, corresponding to both the upper and lower Hubbard band positions for the symmetric limit $\tilde \epsilon_d = 0$ in Fig. \ref{fig:asymmetricspectral}, which then splits into two peaks, at the two atomic excitation energies \eqref{eq:ionizationenergies}, separated by $2 \vert \tilde \epsilon_d \vert$.
+As the upper Hubbard band merges into the central resonance (Fig. \ref{fig:asymmetricspectral}), the valence fluctuations become low frequency and the dynamical charge susceptibility $\chi_c^{''}(\nu)$ develops low frequency support.